limikael/ideas/README.md

 Trying to decide what to do with my life.
 Collecting the ideas here to have something to base the decision on.

 Who am I and what is my background?
-Feel free to take a look at my [CV](https://docs.google.com/document/d/1LH4D9xRFnPktjyZraACYNeUw9q7Ja0BXg5E8PX0Whus/edit?usp=sharing)!
+Please see my [CV](https://docs.google.com/document/d/1LH4D9xRFnPktjyZraACYNeUw9q7Ja0BXg5E8PX0Whus/edit?usp=sharing)!

 The ideas are in various stages of development.
 The top 3 that currently have the highest chance of seeing any actual work being done on them are: